mahmoudmohamedramadan/Awesome-PHP/README.md

 **`-t` argument refer to the PATH of `index.php`**

 ### DiDOM Web Scraping
-**This package allows you to extract information from specific page/link**
+**This package allows you to extract information from a specific page/link**
 <p>To install DiDOM package, run the NEXT command</p>

 ```